AndreyYolkin/vuetify-to-tailwind/README.md

-# Vuetify to Tailwind Codemod
+# Vuetify to Tailwind Migrator

 A CLI tool for automated migration from Vuetify utility classes to Tailwind CSS.
 Currently supports conversion of standard class attributes and :class directives.